Race Equity Activity Library

 University leadership teams are no representative of the student body and some curriculums do not reflect minority groups’ experiences.
-A greater focus is needed from universities, working with their students, on ensuring that BAME students have a good sense of belonging at their university, and on understanding how a poor sense of belonging might be contributing to low levels of engagement and progression to postgraduate study.
+A greater focus is needed from universities, working with their students, on ensuring that racially minoritised students have a sense of belonging at their university, and on understanding how a poor sense of belonging might be contributing to low levels of engagement and progression to postgraduate study.

 Glossary of definitions

 Take a look at our Glossary of Definitions and visit our range of resources, activities and a set of critical questions to guide the development, implementation and evaluation of behaviours, curriculum and conversation that impacts on racial equity.

 One of the areas of focus for Sheffield Hallam’s work around the Degree Awarding Gap is for us to think about what strategies could be put in place – with care and involving students – to ‘decolonise the curriculum’.
 Decolonising the curriculum requires us to consider, and then address, how the values, norms, thinking, beliefs and practices that frame the curriculum perpetuate white, westernised hegemony and position anything non-European and not white as inferior.
 Please take a look at the following range of resources focused on this theme:

 - Reading Lists: Creating an inclusive reading list and decolonising the curriculum through the reading lists that you create for your course/module.

 - Books: You can find a range of books and articles to celebrate and explore themes related to Black Lives Matter.
 All the resources listed are in the Hallam Library collections and are available to borrow for free by Sheffield Hallam University students or staff.
 Visit the Library Reading Lists Online page to learn more.